kiranw/WireProtocol/README.md

   messages are read and printed every time the client performs any operation.
 - Messages to non logged in users are kept on the server in each user's own queue.
+- Account names can only be alphanumeric and less than 100 characters.